geneontology/obographs/README.md

 Note that these do not necessarily correspond 1:1 to OWL axiom types.
-The two above are different forms of equivalent classes axiom, the former suited to cases where we have multiple ontologies with overlapping (... truncated sentence)
+The two above are different forms of equivalent classes axiom, the former suited to cases where we have multiple ontologies with the same concept represented using a different URI in each (for example, a DOID:nnn URI and a Orphanet:nnn URI with a direct equivalence axiom between them).

+The latter is for so called 'cross-product' or 'genus-differentia' definitions found in most well-behaved bio-ontologies.

 See [README-owlmapping.md](README-owlmapping.md) for mor details